The Personal Annual Review

 Question 2: What created energy this year?

-A few months ago, I wrote about a framework in this newsletter that I call the Energy Calendar.
+I have a framework I call the Energy Calendar:

 In simple terms, the idea is that you reflect on your calendar from a day or week and color code the events according to whether they created energy (green), drained energy (red), or were neutral (yellow).

-The Energy Calendar is a great way to course correct on a weekly/monthly basis if there are specific activities that are highly positive or negative for your energy.
+The Energy Calendar is a great, visual way to course correct on a weekly/monthly basis if there are specific activities that are highly positive or negative for your energy.

-Question two asks you to examine this on a macro annual scale:
+Question 2 asks you to examine this on a macro annual scale:

 Question 3: What drained energy this year?

-Question three asks you to continue your macro scale calendar examination, but with a focus on the negatives.
+Question 3 asks you to continue your macro scale calendar examination, but with a focus on the negatives:

-Did I allow energy drainers to persist or did I cut them in real time?
+• Did I allow the Energy Drainers to persist or did I cut them in real time?

-Question 4: Who were the boat anchors in my life?
+Question 4: Who were my boat anchors in my life?

 Boat anchors are people that hold you back from your potential.
 You're trying to push, full speed ahead, but they literally create a "drag" on your life.